 Prosthesic component in the slicing phase, in ideaMaker

-DriftDog applies 3D printing, 3D scanning and 3D modelling techniques to most of its activities.
+DriftDog applies 3D printing, 3D scanning and 3D modeling techniques to most of its activities.
 From rapid prototyping and subsequent production of new components for our trolleys, to the printing of jigs which are essential for certain processes.

 3D-printed prosthetic component made of TPU